pengshulin/mcush/README.md

 * develope and test on Debian/Ubuntu machines

 LICENSE
 =======
 * source codes:
   * As this is my personal software toolkit, you can use it freely only for personal use.
-  * Commerical use is not authorized!!!
+  * Commerical use is NOT AUTHORIZED!!!
 * binary executables:
-  * free as BSD
+  * images provided in build directory are free as BSD

 AUTHOR
 ======
 Peng Shulin <trees_peng@163.com>
-Shanghai, China 2016
+Shanghai, China 2017